JinPengTan/acsassessment/README.md

    2. Containerize, where we build and push our image into docker hub
    3. Deploy, pull the image and do deployment.

+# Lombok
+Java 17 introduced Record, this is actually capable to eliminate Lombok.
+The reason why i am still using lombok is due to most of people still stick with lombok.

+There is disadvantage to implement lombok, 3rd party compatible is always an issue.
+And we need to install lombok and enable annotation.

 # Extra
 1. Flyway